 Federal student loans continue to be the most common form of student borrowing.
-Offered by the U.S. government with interest rates set by federal law, and with a variety of repayment options, federal student loans can be a competitive financing option.
-That said, it’s important to understand how they work to find out if they are the right option for you.
+Offered by the U.S. government with interest rates set by federal law, and with a variety of repayment options, federal student loans can be a competitive way to pay for college.

 What is interest?